martinka-h/STUDY_Prototypes/3DCameraSystem/readme.txt

 ## Instructions:

+1. Download Cinemachine.
-1. Put CinemachineVirtualCamera prefab into the scene.
+2. Put CinemachineVirtualCamera prefab into the scene.
-2. Put the CameraSystem prefab into the scene.
+3. Put the CameraSystem prefab into the scene.
-3. Put the CameraSystem into the fields Follow and LookAt in CinemachineVirtualCamera.
+4. Put the CameraSystem into the fields Follow and LookAt in CinemachineVirtualCamera.

 The script on CinemachineVirtualCamera will add the components that are missing.
 Follow the instructions in the console.